Importance profiles. Visualization of atomic basis set requirements: Implementation

 \section{Implementation}

-We have recently described finite element implementations for all-electron Hartree--Fock and Kohn--Sham density functional theory\citep{Hohenberg1964_PR_864,Kohn1965_PR_1133} for atoms\citep{Lehtola2019_IJQC_25945} as well as diatomic molecules\citep{Lehtola2019_IJQC_25944} in the \textsc{HelFEM} program.\citep{Lehtola2018__} All the results in this work are obtained with the diatomic approach.
-The projection code in the diatomic program supports both GTOs and STOs, and either can be used to probe the completeness of (i) the finite element basis set or (ii) the occupied orbital space.
+We have recently described finite element implementations for all-electron Hartree--Fock and Kohn--Sham density functional theory\citep{Hohenberg1964_PR_864,Kohn1965_PR_1133} for atoms\citep{Lehtola2019_IJQC_25945,Lehtola2020_PRA_12516,Lehtola2023_JCTC_2502,Lehtola2023_JPCA_4180,Lehtola2023_JCTC_4033} as well as diatomic molecules\citep{Lehtola2019_IJQC_25944} in the \textsc{HelFEM} program.\citep{Lehtola2018__} The projection code supports both GTOs and STOs, and either can be used to probe the completeness of (i) the finite element basis set or (ii) the occupied orbital space.